-Remember When Cabbage Patch Kids Dolls were Hot Items as Gifts?
+Remembering When Cabbage Patch Kids Dolls were Hot Items as Gifts

-Fortunately as the years passed, fights would no longer break out in retail stores as the supply of Cabbage Patch Kids increased.
+Fortunately as the years passed fights would no longer break out in retail stores as the supply of those special dolls increased.

 A birth certificate accompanied each Cabbage Patch Kid and production was generated in larger volume from "Babyland General Hospital" in Cleveland, Georgia to accompany the ever increasing demand.